 This might be frustrating for leaders with a pressing desire to “improve the customer experience yesterday,” Geeta explains, but innovation requires more than just customer empathy.
 “You also need to get deep management empathy, because there may be more under the hood that you need to uncover,” Geeta explains, such as projects in the works or timing that a particular team or employee is unaware of.

 Find someone with a commitment to Lean Startup

 All great acts of innovation need a leader who has “an unwavering desire to improve despite what you may run into,” Geeta says.
 However, that leader won’t be enough if you don’t bring “as many people along as you can,” she adds.
-Geeta says you have to identify the stakeholders and then “give them a chance to shape and inform the vision so you don’t leave anyone behind,” however works best, whether through one-on-ones or group meetings.
+Geeta says you have to identify the stakeholders and then “give them a chance to shape and inform the vision so you don’t leave anyone behind,” however works best, whether through one-on-one or group meetings.

-She speaks from experience at Humana, where, three years ago she helped her team make a “very small Lean transformation.”
+She speaks from experience at Humana, three years ago she helped her team make a “very small Lean transformation.”
 They didn’t wait for the organization as a whole to adopt Lean, but took their permission to do a reframe and ran with it.
-“I think we had a significant influence in that we said ‘It starts with us.’”
+“I think we had a significant influence in that we said, ‘It starts with us.’”

-The first step in their Lean transformation was the tough decision to be co-located in one office, which was a big change and sacrifice for many of those who telecommuted but improved communication.
-“As a team we had to say we’ll only use certain communication vehicles and the more in person the better.”
+The first step in their Lean transformation was the tough decision to be co-located in one office, which was a big change and sacrifice for many of those who telecommuted, but improved communication.
+“As a team we had to say we’ll only use certain communication vehicles and the more in-person the better.”